 YGs: Hello Piotr!
 How did this project start and why?

-PS: For quite a while now Yamaha Design Laboratory and Yamaha Motors Design have been collaborating on various projects.
+PS: For quite a while now Yamaha Design Laboratory and Yamaha Motor Design have been collaborating on various projects.
 We may be two different companies, but there are some things we have in common: like passion for design and the need for constant improvement.

 Those collaborations are great for exchanging ideas and inspiring each other.
-We’re trying to show that both Yamaha Music and Yamaha Motors share a common heritage and that those two worlds may have more in common than people think.
+We’re trying to show that both Yamaha Music and Yamaha Motor share a common heritage and that those two worlds may have more in common than people think.

 YGs: How was it linked to the Tokyo motor show?

-PS: The idea was to fit the “Future Garage” exhibition theme of the Yamaha Motors display.
+PS: The idea was to fit the “Future Garage” exhibition theme of the Yamaha Motor display.
 This enabled us to take the Cafe Racer theme (the main inspiration for original Revstar lineup) to the next level.

 YGs:What was the design and build process?

 PS: This one was a technology driven process.
-A few months before the Tokyo Motor Show we started exchanging some ideas with Yamaha Motors and they shared with us some technologies that they were about to use on new vehicle prototypes.
+A few months before the Tokyo Motor Show we started exchanging some ideas with Yamaha Motor and they shared with us some technologies that they were about to use on new vehicle prototypes.
 To make a stronger link between two Yamahas we wanted to use the same finishes that would bring motors and musical instruments worlds closer together.

 After several experiments and extensive testing we found a special metal treatment that would be a perfect match for the Revstar guitars.
 Many renderings, mockups and material tests later we ended up with choosing three models that would finally be built by the custom shop in Japan.